National High School Game Academy

 Learn how to create your own original games on the latest state-of-the-art technology.

 The National High School Game Academy (NHSGA) allows disciplined, passionate, and dedicated high school students to experience video game development using current industry best practices.
-Sharing methods and paradigms used in Carnegie Mellon's Masters of Entertainment Technology (M.E.T.) graduate program, the NHSGA focuses on an innovative blend of hands-on team projects combined with in-depth traditional lecture and discussion.
+Sharing methods and paradigms used in Carnegie Mellon's Masters of Entertainment Technology (M.E.T.) graduate program, the NHSGA focuses on an innovative blend of hands-on team projects combined with in-depth traditional classwork, lecture and discussion.
+As a verification of competence, homework is assigned and evaluated as the student progresses through the curriculum.
 Designed to elevate a student’s rigor, working process, and discipline, the NHSGA prepares students for their college education.
-Students create an original game prototype from pitch to final ship.
+As a culmination of the six weeks, student teams create an original game prototype from pitch to final playable demo.

 Who should apply?

 The NHSGA encourages students interested in any of the following to apply: VISUAL ARTS, MUSIC and AUDIO, GAME DESIGN, and SOFTWARE DEVELOPMENT.
 Prior experience in these areas is helpful but not necessary.

 Students will be encouraged to expand their own creative possibilities in a unique blend of left- and right-brain college-level work.
 Every student accepted to the program can expect to contribute to every area of development while maintaining their faculty-defined role on a multidisciplinary team.